onni2/ReiknS1/readme.txt

 * whether the system percolates?
 *************************************************************************
 ****/
+Our implementation of the Percolation system represents a model for an N by N grid using Weighted Quick Union Find Data structure.
+This allowed us to determine whether the system percolates, which means that there is a path of open sites from the top row to the bottom row.
+The code initalizes the grid and implements operations to maipulate and analyze it.
+The percolation status is determined by checking wheter the virtual top node(source) is connected to the bottom node(sink) in the union-find structure.
 /*************************************************************************
 *****
 * Using Percolation with QuickFindUF.java, fill in the table below such